salesforce/lwc-rfcs/text/0000-locker-service.md

 ---
-title: LWC Locker
+title: Locker Integration
-status: draft
+status: DRAFTED
-created_at: July 1, 2019
+created_at: 2018
-updated_at: November 4, 2019
 ---

-# Locker Service
+# Locker Service Integration

 ## Invariants

 * the HOST element is the public api of the component.
-* creation and render are the critial paths, no membrane implementation is allowed during crital path execution.
+* creation and render are the critical paths, no membrane implementation is allowed during critical path execution.
 * LWC elements and HTML elements cannot be propagated as properties.

 ## Matching the semantics of the shadow DOM with closed mode